 Common Grapes In Single-Varietal Rosé Wine

-As one of the most widely planted red grape varieties in the world, it’s no surprise that Grenache (or Garnacha in Spain) makes quaffable and juicy rosé.
+As one of the world’s most widely planted red grape varieties, it’s no surprise that Grenache (or Garnacha in Spain) makes quaffable and juicy rosé.
 It expresses lifted red fruit flavors and lively characteristics.

-Rosé made from Zinfandel (aka White Zinfandel) is famous for its hay-day in the 1980s.
-Back then, sweet – and very cheap – versions from California saturated liquor store shelves.
+Rosé made from Zinfandel (aka White Zinfandel) is famous for its hay-day in the 80s.
+Back then, sweet and cheap versions from California saturated liquor store shelves.
 Today, drier, most balanced versions are proving popular with notes of melon and strawberry.

 Common Grapes In Blended Rosé Wine

 Combined with Grenache, Cinsault, Syrah and Mourvèdre grapes blend to make Provence Rosé from France.
 It’s most notable for its fresh, crisp palate with light and fruity flavors.
 Rosé from Provence is by far one of the most famous and highest-quality versions you can buy.